Parramatta High School

-Parramatta High School (abbreviated as PHS) is a government-funded co-educational dual modality partially academically selective and comprehensive secondary day school, located on the Great Western Highway in the central business district of Parramatta, a western suburb of Sydney, New South Wales, Australia.
+Parramatta High School (abbreviated as PHS and colloquially known as Parra High) is a government-funded co-educational dual modality partially academically selective and comprehensive secondary day school, located on the Great Western Highway in the central business district of Parramatta, a western suburb of Sydney, New South Wales, Australia.

 Established in 1913, the school was the first co-educational school in the Sydney metropolitan area and was previously a fully selective high school.
 Since 2013, it has been partially selective in the Parramatta region with a high multicultural student base.
 The school is operated by the New South Wales Department of Education and has over 1000 students from Year 7 to Year 12.
 The school ranked 93rd in 2019 for the NSW Higher School Certificate.

 House system

 At the beginning of Year 7, all Parramatta High students are placed in one of the following four houses:

 Every year, there are two sporting carnivals which include athletics and swimming.
 There are two advanced carnivals, including zone and/or regional by which students compete to earn their house points.
 The winning house of each carnival and overall championship is announced each year.